 April 6, 2017 / Esther Choy

-Diane Duthweiler was interviewing for an internship at a TV station when her interviewer, who had been leaning back in his giant, high-backed chair, suddenly tipped the chair all the way over backwards, smack onto the floor.
+Take Diane Duthweiler, for instance.
+She was interviewing for an internship at a TV station when her interviewer, who had been leaning back in his giant, high-backed chair, suddenly tipped the chair all the way over backwards, smack onto the floor.

 “My first instinct was to pretend it wasn’t happening.
 But it became clear he was stuck, lying down backwards in his giant chair like a turtle that couldn’t flip over.”